alsalafiyyah/alsalafiyyah.github.io/_posts/2021/2021-05-03-what-is-the-meaning-of-bidah.md

 lang: en
 category: [bidah, terminology]
 note: true
-excerpt: "What is the meaning of Bid'ah?
+summary: "What is the meaning of Bid'ah?
 We want you to define this term clearly.
 Indeed, there are some people who say that everything that was not practiced during the lifetime of the Prophet (peace be upon him) and his Sahabah (Companions of the Prophet) is a Bid'ah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz